Fish Slip Book Information

 - The use of computer software to print slips on a laser printer is an alternative to using preprinted fish slips.
 DFO can provide you with a standard fish slip template.

-This information is required under provincial regulation and DFO licence conditions and is to be submitted within seven (7) days of landing to:
+This information is required under provincial regulation, and the applicable DFO species licence conditions.
+Fish slips are to be submitted within seven (7) days of landing to:

 Fisheries and Oceans Canada